Midtown Commons

 From a group of concerned citizens: With an already established need for a neighborhood park as found in the recent PROST study and increased density coming to Midtown, why is a larger park space not being prioritized?
 We have already heard the response that a 1.3 acre park is what a subdivision would have to put in and this is not even a subdivision.
 Would the city consider retaining ownership of a portion of the parcel for park and allow for a larger green space?
 Natural habitat exists on this parcel.
 Rather than "developing" a park, can the city retain and reserve some of the land as a nature preserve?
 If this proposed 1.3 acre park is too small for the neighborhood, where else will the city get more park space in Midtown?

-GwenH asked about 1 month agoWe are continuing to add to our Frequently Asked Question.
+GwenH asked 6 months agoWe are continuing to add to our Frequently Asked Question.
 Please refer to the information posted there.

 Regards,